Disciplinary processes and tribunals

 - Disciplinary Regulations (PDF): set out how AAT deals with complaints of misconduct by AAT members.

-- Indicative Sanctions Guidance (PDF): developed to promote consistency in decision making in relation to sanctions in cases of misconduct.
+- Indicative sanctions guidance (PDF): developed to promote consistency in decision making in relation to sanctions in cases of misconduct.

 Make a complaint about an AAT member